 This is an infant/toddler play area.
 This is where we spent a good amount of our time.
 There are two houses that are the ideal size for littles.
 Everything has been thought out with perfect precision.
 From music notes that ding to busy boards on every surface.
 There were endless activities that sparked the imagination and curiosity in my little one.

 This is full of musical instruments that include chimes that loudly vibrate for deaf children to experience music.
 It is a unique opportunity for all children to enjoy making music and memories.

 Contains a sensory maze in which the panels are colorful and have a variety of raised textures.
 This was designed for children with sensory disabilities.
 My toddler loved the different textures and being chased through the maze.
 There are an entrance and an exit to the maze with minimal dead ends.
 So if you opt to let them navigate it alone know that they could come out at an end!
-A nice feature is benches have been strategically positioned so you can see the majority of the park, but it could be difficult to keep an eye on two or more children at once.
+Benches have been strategically positioned so you can see the majority of the park, but it could be difficult to keep an eye on two or more children at once.

 Includes a turf hill that has two metal slides and two tunnels.
 The metal slides were put in place for children with cochlear implants to enjoy.
 The tunnels are not only fun to crawl through, but also serve as an area where overstimulated children can take a break.